-- 1.45 The majority of infrastructure chapters in the IDP follow a set format which includes: - a. a brief overview of the infrastructure topic; - b. a summary of existing infrastructure, gaps and any potential projects or plans; - c. an assessment of the implications, impact or opportunities of growth linked to infrastructure themes, and - d. financial considerations. - 1.46 Where infrastructure topic information is limited, or more detailed information is to be gathered, a more streamline chapter structure is followed. - 1.47 Once a reliable baseline has been established with regard to existing infrastructure provision, the impact of the proposed quantum and locations of new development can be assessed.
+- 1.42 The majority of infrastructure chapters in the IDP follow a set format which includes: - a brief overview of the infrastructure topic; - a summary of existing infrastructure, gaps and any potential projects or plans; - an assessment of the implications, impact or opportunities of growth linked to infrastructure themes, and - financial considerations.

+Where infrastructure topic information is limited, or more detailed information is to be gathered, a more streamline chapter structure is followed.

+- 1.43 Once a reliable baseline has been established with regard to existing infrastructure provision, the impact of the proposed quantum and locations of new development can be assessed.
 It should be noted that the manner in which infrastructure planning and development plan making takes place is an iterative process.
-Therefore, the proposed spatial strategy of the Local Plan has considered the emerging infrastructure evidence base to modify proposals or identify particular local infrastructure priorities. - 1.48 In terms of overall format, the IDP is split into two elements: - a.
-Part A review of infrastructure by theme, and - b.
-Part B cumulative assessment of impact.
+Therefore, the proposed spatial strategy of the Local Plan has considered the emerging infrastructure evidence base to modify proposals or identify particular local infrastructure priorities. - 1.44 In terms of overall format the IDP is split into two elements: - Part A review of infrastructure by theme, and - Part B cumulative assessment of impact. - 1.45 The Infrastructure Delivery Plan is intended to be a 'live' document which is to enable information to be updated where appropriate.
+At the end of each chapter a revision schedule sets out when each version was published.